tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3b-PART_1-equilibrium_in_art_and_life.md

 ### Pieter Cornelis “Piet” Mondriaan

 - Image: images/Piet_Mondrian-1909-View_From_the_Dunes_With_Beach_and_Piers-Domburg_MoMA.jpg
-- Title and Attribution: View from the Dunes with Beach and Piers, Domburg - By Piet Mondrian, 1909, Public Domain.
+- Title and Attribution: View from the Dunes with Beach and Piers, Domburg, by Piet Mondrian, 1909, Public Domain.
 - Link: https://commons.wikimedia.org/w/index.php?curid=37634078

 [Piet Mondrian](https://en.wikipedia.org/wiki/Piet_Mondrian) was born to Johanna Christina de Kok and Pieter Cornelis Mondriaan sr.